gabrielpenajo/amogus-sort/README.md

 # amogus-sort

-The Amogus Sort is a sorting algorithm inspired on the notorious game Amongus Us.
+The Amogus Sort is a sorting algorithm inspired by the notorious game Amongus Us.
 The algorithm works as follows:

 ```
 procedure amogus_sort(arr):